Skip to content

 Test Type

-Language selection prompt is shown.
-For Web Services it is recommended to use JavaScript.
+A language selection prompt is shown.
+For Web Services, it is recommended to use JavaScript.

 Test Language

-Once you have created it, choose Tools > Web Services menu to add a new web service definition to your test project:
+Once you have created it, choose the Tools > Web Services menu option to add a new web service definition to your test project:

 Tools->Web Services